BlackstoneEngineering/connector-example-python-github-build-failure/README.md

 # What
-This is a simple python webapp that turns a IoT light on / off using mbed Device Connector depending on the status of a github repo build status.
+This is a python script that will set off an alarm when github repositories continuous integration tests fail.

 # Why
 Because I want to build something simple, but useful demonstrating IoT using [ARM mbed Device Connector](http://connector.mbed.com)

+# Goal
+To shame co-workers into fixing critical repositories when they break by putting a siren light above their desk and setting it off when something they are responsible for has broken / failed its CI tests.
+Its easy to ignore or filter email, its very hard to ignore a siren going off above your head.

 # Pre-Requirements
 * The [mbed_connector_api](https://github.com/ARMmbed/mbed-connector-api-python) python package
 * Python 2.7.9+
 * device running [mbed-client-example](https://github.com/ARMmbed/mbed-client-examples)
     * Requires [developer.mbed.org](http://developer.mbed.org) / [connector.mbed.com](http://connector.mbed.com) account
+* Github repository with CI tests, suggesting either [TravisCI](https://travis-ci.org/) or [CircleCI](https://circleci.com/) as they integrate very nicely.

 # How
 1. Load board with [mbed-client-example](https://github.com/ARMmbed/mbed-client-examples).
 Plug in power and ethernet to connect the board to the internet.